aspnetboilerplate/aspnetboilerplate/doc/WebSite/OData-AspNetCore-Integration.md

         }
     }

 It's that easy.
-All methods of AbpODataEntityController is **virtual**.
+All methods of AbpODataEntityController are **virtual**.
 That means you can override **Get**, **Post**, **Put**, **Patch**, **Delete** and other actions and add your own logic.

 ### Configuration

-Abp.AspNetCore.OData automatically calls the HttpConfiguration.MapODataServiceRoute method with the conventional configuration.
+Abp.AspNetCore.OData calls the
+IRouteBuilder.MapODataServiceRoute method with the conventional configuration.
 If you need, you can set Configuration.Modules.AbpAspNetCoreOData().**MapAction** to map OData routes yourself.